This article is generated by AI translation.

 - dbVisitor supports using Transactions between multiple different method calls.

-- dbVisitor uses a unified API to operate non-relational databases Redis and MongoDB.
+- dbVisitor uses a unified API to operate non-relational databases Redis, MongoDB and ElasticSearch.

 Integration